zman81988/idea-tracker/README.md

 ## Use Case

-- This takes place in the Star Wars Universe
+- This takes place in a fictional universe
-- The Idea Tracker app was purchased by a weapons manufacturer supplying both the Rebellion and the Empire (referred to as Factions in the app)
+- The Idea Tracker app was purchased by a weapons manufacturer supplying both the Friends and the Foes (referred to as Factions in the app)
 - When a user signs up to leave feedback about what kind of improvements they need to their weapons, they are associated to a Faction based on their email domain
 - The manufacture can use that in conjunction with the CRM data to prioritize their road map